Charm School (TV series): Rock of Love: Charm School

 Rock of Love: Charm School was hosted by Sharon Osbourne and featured 14 contestants from the first two seasons of Rock of Love, who were assigned the challenge of developing proper etiquette in a competition for $100,000 and the title of "Charm School Queen."
 The series premiered on October 12, 2008, and the finale was aired on December 21, 2008.
 Brandi Mahon was ultimately named "Charm School Queen" and was awarded the $100,000.

 Charm School with Ricki Lake

 Charm School with Ricki Lake is hosted by Ricki Lake and features 14 contestants from Rock of Love Bus with Bret Michaels and Real Chance of Love, who learn self-improvement through selfless acts and charity work.
 The headmistress, Ricki Lake, is assisted by deans Alani "La La" Vazquez and Stryker.
 The series premiered on May 11, 2009, and the finale was aired on July 27, 2009.
 Ebony "Risky" Jones was ultimately named "Charm School Queen" and was awarded the $100,000.

+DVD releases

+Season 2 (Rock of Love: Charm School) was released in Australia by Shock Records in November 2010.